 In 2011, following the Indiana State Fair outdoor stage roof collapse, I joined other event industry professionals to form the Event Safety Alliance.
 ESA focuses on creating and teaching reasonable operational practices and decision-making criteria for all kinds of live events.
 I have been ESA’s vice president since its inception.
 Among other projects, I contributed to the Event Safety Guide, a thirty-five chapter treatise for industry professionals, I was principal author of three rounds of reopening guidance during the COVID-19 pandemic, and I led the nearly four-year drafting and approval process that yielded ANSI ES1.9-2020, Crowd Management, which is the United States’ authoritative guidance on that subject.
-I also co-host the Event Safety Podcast, and I am a frequent author and presenter regarding risk and safety at live events.
+I created ESA’s Event Safety Podcast in 2019 and co-host it with my friend Danielle Hernandez.
+I am also a frequent author and presenter for other organizations and universities regarding risk and safety at live events.

 In 2015, I created a course called “Risk Management in Venues,” a joint offering of Arizona State University’s Sandra Day O’Connor College of Law and W.P.
 Carey School of Business.
 The headlines provide a steady stream of new cases through which we consider venue and event professionals’ legal duty of care and the merits of various tort and contract claims arising from live events.
 In 2018, I created a related course in “Sports Facilities Management” that focuses more on helping event professionals identify operational decisions that would be legally defensible under their own circumstances.
 When I moved back East in late 2022, one of my first trips was up to my alma mater, Boston College Law School, to teach first year Torts at the invitation of one of my old professors.

 It All Fits Together

 As an experienced litigator embedded in a specialized industry, there are many things I can do for a client.

 - Contracts.
 I draft and revise contracts for employers and contractors all the time.
 I know the traps common to event work, such as one-sided indemnity provisions, subjective cancellation clauses, and impenetrable force majeure language.